ibrahim11elian/Image-Processing-API/README.md

-# Image-Image-Processing-API
+# Image-Processing-API

-This is a API for doing some operations on images like resize, crop, grayScale, blur.
+This is an API for doing some operations on images like resize, crop, grayScale, blur.
 The API response with processed image exept the api/image route response with image url.

 <h3>Note:</h3> This project is project one from the Udacity full stack nano dgree program